Our Governance

 Our financial and other information are available on the Charities Register.

-Please see overview of the last financial year included in the Chairman of the Board and CEO‘s reports from the last Annual General Meeting.
+Please see overview of the last financial year included in the AGM Minutes from the last Annual General Meeting.

 Learn all about Lake Taupō Hospice and our strategic planning.
 Download the document here.